MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-2-blog.md

 *[Desmond Paul Henry 1962 (4th set)](https://desmondhenry.com/gallery/)*

-I was inpsired by the trails of lines and shapes movements in these works.
-It was not neccessary too excessive or involves sharps elements, however, in my opinion, these works also belong to the Chaotic aesthetic for the unpredictability of movements.
-They works through the constraintment of shapes, yet maintaining a pattern (with colors, strokes, etc.) which speaks as an effective complexity.
+I was inspired by the trails of lines and shape movements in these works.
+It was not necessarily too excessive or involved sharp elements, however, in my opinion, these works also belong to the Chaotic aesthetic of the unpredictability of movements.
+They work through the constraintment of shapes, yet maintain a pattern (with colors, strokes, etc.) which speaks as an effective complexity.

 ### Internet pop-up ad